giddie/devshell-docker/README.md

 # Usage

+You can run it exactly as it is, but this is how I set it up within a given
+project:

 * Create a `.local` directory in the project root, and copy this template into `.local/devshell`.
 * Set the `project_name` in the `devshell` script.
 This determines the name of